FIGMENT San Diego 2018 Has been Cancelled

 - Creativity: Your piece should be visually stunning and wildly innovative.
 Your proposal should state a clear concept, theme or central idea.

 - Interactivity: Your project MUST provide for ongoing interactivity and participation from visitors to FIGMENT San Diego.
 This could be as simple as a way visitors can move, influence, or play with your art, or simply involving the audience in your performance.
-It could also involve transforming, adding to, or fundamentally altering the art project over the course of the weekend.
+It could also involve transforming, adding to, or fundamentally altering the art project over the course of the day.
 In the questionnaire, please be sure to fully explain how your project will be participatory and engage visitors at FIGMENT.

 - Structural Integrity: This is not a traditional art event.
 When you design a piece for FIGMENT imagine that it will be climbed on by 15 children at a time, kicked, walked on, etc. – for 8 hours a day.
 If it rains, there is limited shelter, and water will gather in low-lying areas.
 Keeping that in mind, build for the apocalypse and consider a modular design for ease of transport and installation and de-installation.
 Although we have not had acts of intentional vandalism, anything that moves, is shiny or removable will be played with and pulled on in ways you did not imagine.
 Finally, remember that all artists must adhere to Chicano Park guidelines and rules, with regard to environmental presentation and general safety.